Busting 3 Myths About Marketing During a Recession

 MYTH #1: HISTORY SHOWS THAT MARKETING DURING A RECESSION IS A BAD IDEA

-Truth: Businesses who pushed their marketing efforts during past recessions have historically come out on top.
+TRUTH: Businesses who pushed their marketing efforts during past recessions have historically come out on top.

 Other economic downturns since the Great Depression have followed the same pattern.
-Studies on recessions3 throughout the past century have overwhelmingly shown that companies who continue advertising increase their market share compared to companies who cease marketing efforts.
+Studies on recessions throughout the past century have overwhelmingly shown that companies who continue advertising increase their market share compared to companies who cease marketing efforts.
 People want to feel comforted during times of economic strife, and seek to spend their money on products and services that provide those feelings of familiarity in a world full of uncertainty.

 Starbucks developed a clever marketing strategy to create stronger emotional bonds between company and consumer.